-2.10 President/Secretary-Treasurer Scheduling and Assignments

-At the discretion of the two officers.
-However, the annual schedule of FPSE activities strictly limits the vacation and time off scheduling of the President and Secretary-Treasurer.
-There are no maximums or minimums for duty time and no overtime or compensating time off provisions.
+2.10.
+President/Secretary-Treasurer Scheduling and Assignments are no maximums or minimums for duty time and no overtime or compensating time off provisions.
 Pay for "time not worked" benefits are not available except for the statutory holidays and vacation time taken.